Table of Contents

 - applicants will be permitted to respond to panelist questions

-- each panelist will voice their score
+- each panelist will voice his or her score

-Public comment prior to consensus on scores;
+Public comment prior to panel consensus on scores;

 General discussion from the panel (policies, procedures)